nainglinnphyo/portfolio_v2/README.md

 This repository serves as a central hub for showcasing my work and projects.
 It's designed to provide a comprehensive overview of my skills, experience, and the projects I've worked on.
 Whether you're a potential employer, collaborator, or just curious, you'll find everything you need to know about my capabilities and the exciting work I've done.

+## Key Technologies

+- **TypeScript & JavaScript:** Ensuring a strong and maintainable codebase to support all the interactive features.

+- **Next.js:** Providing server-rendered React applications for blazing-fast page loads and SEO optimization.

+- **Three.js:** Driving immersive 3D graphics and animations that bring my projects to life.

+- **Tailwind CSS:** Crafting a responsive and visually pleasing design with ease.

+- **Framer Motion:** Adding smooth and captivating animations to engage visitors.

 ## Features

 - **Home:** Get insights into the technologies, languages, and tools I'm proficient in.